chr1sc2y/LeetCode_Archiver/README.md

 ## LeetCode Crawler

-This project uses Scrapy framework to crawl questions and submissions from LeetCode and MongoDB to store information, and generate a markdown file.
-Make sure you have Python3 and MongoDB environment before use.
+This project uses Scrapy framework to crawl questions and submissions from LeetCode and generate a markdown file.

 ## How to use
-- ```mongod```
 - enter ./LeetCode_Crawler
 - new a file config.json and config your username and password in it, refer to config_template.json
 - ```python3 main.py```